OlenaMrn/CarRentalApp/README.md

 GoRent Car Button: the button enables users to contact our company directly via the phone number +380730000000.
 It's a convenient way to initiate the rental process or ask any questions.

-We hope this structure and functionality enhance customer experience with car rental service.
+We hope this structure and functionality enhance customer experience with car rental service.</p>